 According to the U.S. Dept. of Justice, in 2009 juvenile courts handled close to 1.5 million delinquency cases nationwide.
 Juveniles younger than 16 years of age accounted for 52% of cases handled and there were over 7,600 cases waived to adult criminal court.
 At risk youth are involved in status offenses or crimes such as truancy, drug and alcohol use, runaway or more which cause them to become part of the juvenile justice system.
 This trend affects our local community crime statistics and creates a negative educational impact for our youth.

-The Court Appointed Youth Advocate (CAYA) Program provides youth in La Porte County with volunteer-based advocacy towards successful probation completion.
-CAYA’s continued mentoring involvement fosters academic and healthy lifestyle choices.
+The Court Youth Advocate (CYA) Program provides youth in La Porte County with volunteer-based advocacy towards successful probation completion.
+CYA’s continued mentoring involvement fosters academic and healthy lifestyle choices.

 About the Program

 The Court Youth Advocate (CYA) Program seeks to reach every youth who is adjudicated delinquent in order to reduce the probability of reoffending by working directly with them.
 Our mission is to support the best interest of those youth who are involved in the juvenile justice system due to delinquent acts by promoting intervention services and providing a positive mentor.
 The Juvenile Magistrate appoints a youth advocate to assist in concerns of adolescents who have been adjudicated delinquent.
 The advocate acts as an additional support to all involved with the youth at this time and promotes better choices and personal growth.